Kitware/vtk-js/Documentation/content/docs/misc_troubleshooting.md

+---
 title: Troubleshooting
 ---

+# Troubleshooting

-In case you're experiencing problems using vtk.js, here is a list of solutions to some frequently encountered issues.
-If this page doesn't help you solve your problem, try doing a search on [GitHub](https://github.com/kitware/vtk-js/issues) or our [Mailing list](http://www.paraview.org/mailman/listinfo/vtk).
+In case you're experiencing problems using VTK.js, here is a list of solutions to some frequently encountered issues.
+If this page doesn't help you solve your problem, try doing a search on [GitHub](https://github.com/kitware/vtk-js/issues) or our [Discourse](https://discourse.vtk.org/c/web/9).

 ## Can't find application